apache/cordova-docs/docs/en/edge/plugin_ref/spec.md

 The `arch` attribute indicates that the framework should only be included when building for the specified architecture.
 Supported values are `x86`, `x64` or `ARM`.

-The `target` attribute indicates that the framwork should only be included when building for the specified target device type.
+The `device-target` attribute indicates that the framework should only be included when building for the specified target device type.
 Supported values are `win` (or `windows`), `phone` or `all`.

 The `versions` attribute indicates that the framework should only be included when building for versions that match the